griffithlab/rnaseq_tutorial_wiki/DE-Visualization.md

 * Generate a list of the top differentially expressed genes
 * Ask how reproducible technical replicates are.

+Expression and differential expression files will be read into R. The R analysis will make use of the transcript-level expression and differential expression files from cuffdiff.
+Copy the necessary files to a new directory.

+	cd $RNA_HOME/
+	mkdir -p final_results/tophat_cufflinks/ref_only
+	cd $RNA_HOME/final_results/tophat_cufflinks/ref_only
+	cp $RNA_HOME/de/tophat_cufflinks/ref_only/isoform* .
+	cp $RNA_HOME/de/tophat_cufflinks/ref_only/read_groups.info .

 Navigate to the correct directory and then launch R:

 	cd $RNA_HOME/final_results/tophat_cufflinks/ref_only/
 	R

-Then, run the R commands detailed in the R script above.
+A separate R file has been provided in the github repo for part 3 of the tutorial: [Tutorial_Module4_Part3_Supplementary_R.R](https://github.com/griffithlab/rnaseq_tutorial/blob/master/Rscripts/Tutorial_Module4_Part3_Supplementary_R.R).
+Run the R commands detailed in the R script above.

 The output file can be viewed in your browser at the following url.
 Note, you must replace cshl## with your own amazon instance number (e.g., "cshl01")).
 * http://cshl##.dyndns.org/workspace/rnaseq/final_results/tophat_cufflinks/ref_only/Tutorial_Module4_Part3_Supplementary_R_output.pdf

 ##ERCC DE Analysis